-

 A data overview is available in the global energy statistics app

-The country's per capita consumption is 0.9 toe, which is 3 times lower than the EU average but average for the region.
-Its per capita electricity consumption is 1 405 kWh (2020) also close to the average for North African countries (1 460 kWh).
+The country's per capita consumption is 0.9 toe in 2024, which is 3 times lower than the EU average but in line with the average for the North African region.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data